 Mr O’Donovan’s 6th class became budding engineers as they designed and made 5 different prototypes based on renewable energy.
 They really are the children of our future!

 Develop a Maths Trail around the School

-During Maths Week 2016, the every class from Junior Infants to 6th Class completed a maths trail around the school.
+During Maths Week 2017, every class from Junior Infants to 6th Class completed a maths trail around the school.
 The trail brought the children through the school building and outside into the yard and surrounding area.
 The children loved the opportunity of putting the maths skills they had learned in the classroom to practical use.
 Well done boys and girls!

 Using Maths to Record our Science Investigation Results

 Ms Mc Namara’s 3rd Class used rulers to measure the height of their plants each week.
 They recorded their results on a bar chart in their copies.

 Ms Brett’s 6th class recorded the time it took for the butter to melt on each piece of material (metal, wood and plastic).
 The butter melted on the metal chopstick the quickest which means that metal is the best conductor of heat.

 Science Open Day

 Our Science Open Day took place during Science Week 2017.
 We set up a ‘Science Circuit’ in our school hall so that every class could showcase some of the great science activities that take place in the classroom.
 Every class from 1st – 6th had a table in the circuit where children from the class demonstrated a science activity.
 Each class from Junior Infants to 6th Class had an allocated time within the day to visit the Science Circuit.
 When the children had completed the science circuit there were additional stations to challenge them.
 One of these was a Guessing Gallery.
 12 science based statements were on display and children had to guess which 3 statements were myths.